If you blog long enough, someone will eventually call you a heretic.

 You may have certainty and therefore have no need for faith in the Bible.

 And so do I.

 Zack Hunt is a writer and speaker living in Bristol, Connecticut.
-He blogs at The American Jesus and is currently a graduate student at Yale Divinity.
+He blogs at and is currently a graduate student at Yale Divinity.
 His first book, The Scandal of Holiness: Dirty Hands, Unclean Lips, and the Power of Redemptive Embrace, will be released September 2013 through CLC Publications